JMGaljaard/fltk-testbed/README.md

 Before starting the jupyter notebook server locally, make sure to have the following dependencies installed.
 We will create a virtual environment capable of running a jupyter notebook server with a `bash_kernel`.

-For windows users, make sure to run the following commands in a `bash` capable terminal, e.g. using Windows Subsystem for Linux (WSL).
+For Windows users, make sure to run the following commands in a `bash` capable terminal, e.g. using Windows Subsystem for Linux (WSL).